rythmengine/rythm-doc/en/tutorial.md

     ![seven-run](../img/tutorial/helloworld/seven-run.png)

-    hmm... what the hell it is, why it says '`action cannot be resolved to a variable`'.
-Since this is a bit tricky to explain I will leave it there at the moment.
-For now just to understand it is caused by the email address `green@rythmengine.com`, specifically caused by `@rythmengine.com`.
-To fix the problem put one additional `@` to `@rythmengine.com`, so the email address in a template changes to `green@@rythmengine.com`.
+    So Rythm complaining `rythmengine.com cannot be resolved to a type`, obviously it treat the email host as an expression.
+Ths solution is to put one additional `@` to `@rythmengine.com`, so the email address in a template changes to `green@@rythmengine.com`.
 Double `@` tell rythm that this is not the special character to lead a syntax element, but rather a literal `@` sign.
 When you finish changing the template source run the program again and it shows the good result:

     ![eight-run](../img/tutorial/helloworld/eight-run.png)